jengalas/thegourmetmoose/_posts/2016-06-21-moose-lodge-meat-pasty.md

 * 2 large russet baking potatoes
 * 2 medium yellow cooking onions
 * 1 package unbaked ready-made Pillsbury pie crusts
-* kosher salt and fresh gound black pepper *for seasoning*
+* kosher salt and fresh ground black pepper *for seasoning*

 ## INSTRUCTIONS
 1. Preheat oven to 425°F.

 2. Slice the round steak directly across the grain into 1/4” to 5/16” strips.
-Divide in half. peel and slice the yellow cooking onions into 1/8” to 3/16” slices.
+Divide in half.
+Peel and slice the yellow cooking onions into 1/8” to 3/16” slices.
 Divide in half.
 Peel and slice the russet potatoes into 3/16” to 1/4” slices.
 Divide in half and pat the slices dry with a paper towel.

 3. Unroll one pie crust and place into a 9-inch non-stick cake pan.
 Form it gently into the bottom and sides, and pinch a small amount of dough over and along the top edge of the pan.